03 Using R syntax

 You can further extend the abilities of your network by adding

 positional embeddings.
-Positional embeddings take care for the order of
+Positional embeddings take care of the order of

 your chunks.
 Thus, adding such a layer may increase performance if the